Big, bigger, Phuket

 Specific boat trips

-Most boat trips include a stop at James Bond Island (Khao Phing Kan), famous for its unique rock formation standing in the water.
+Most boat trips from Phuket include a stop at James Bond Island (Khao Phing Kan), famous for its unique rock formation standing in the water.
 It looks as though it could topple over at any moment.

 This iconic rock is often one of the first images that comes up when you search for Phuket online – even though it’s actually not particularly close to Phuket, but rather in the north-western part of the bay.

-Hong Island and Naka Island are two other popular destinations on these boat trips.
-Many tours also include visits to caves with stunning stalagmites and stalactites, and offer opportunities for snorkelling and kayaking.
+Many tours also include visits to caves with stalagmites and stalactites, and offer opportunities for snorkelling and kayaking.

 Advertisement